 Make the most of your page

-It's impossible for us to cover all the possibilities of using Facebook here – particularly as the social network changes regularly.
+It's impossible for us to cover all the possibilities of using Facebook here – particularly as they add new features regularly.

-The best way to proceed with Facebook is to get the basics right, then try different approaches to determine what works well for you.
+The best way to proceed is to get the basics right, then try different approaches to determine what works well for you.

 Reward the people who like your page